How US-EU Aerospace Rivals United To Preserve Tariff-Free Aircraft Trade

 Although the agreement relieves one significant source of pressure, there are concerns that Boeing, Airbus and their suppliers could still be caught up indirectly in trade tensions between Washington and China, as they seek to do business there.

-U.S. airlines who met the department say much of the focus has been on China and concerns over potential further disruption to key supplies, on top of rare earths and magnets.
+US airlines who met the department say much of the focus has been on China and concerns over potential further disruption to key supplies, on top of rare earths and magnets.
+US carriers currently face 50% tariffs on imports of the jets, which Embraer says could add $9mn per plane.
+Alaska Air said last week it could defer some deliveries. - Reuters

-It could also be used to impose new tariffs on Brazil, home to Embraer, for whose regional jets there are few alternatives.
+Aircraft, engines, spare parts, and components from landing gear to seats had faced potentially higher costs and some jet deliveries looked set to be disrupted by the threatened US tariffs that would have compounded supply chain problems.

+The 1979 Agreement on Trade in Civil Aircraft that eliminated tariffs on aircraft and parts is one of a handful of industry-specific deals that survived from an earlier round of trade talks when the World Trade Organisation opened in 1995.

+Aerospace companies are also awaiting findings from an ongoing US trade investigation into aerospace.

+In May, the US Commerce Department launched a“Section 232” national security investigation into imports of commercial aircraft, jet engines and parts that could form the basis for tariffs or quotas.

-U.S. carriers currently face 50% tariffs on imports of the jets, which Embraer says could add $9 million per plane.
-Alaska Air, which is scheduled to receive three jets from the Brazilian planemaker early next year, said last week it could even consider deferring the aircraft deliveries.
+US airlines who met the department say much of the focus has been on China and concerns over potential further disruption to key supplies, on top of rare earths and magnets.
+US carriers currently face 50% tariffs on imports of the jets, which Embraer says could add $9mn per plane.
+Alaska Air said last week it could defer some deliveries. - Reuters

 Legal Disclaimer: